neburtron/Lord-Game/README.md

 cd ../
 ```

-If you use the git clone command (in step 1), you should just be able to type CD Lord-Game because you're making it in the root directory, and all you need to do to set things up is go into the folder you got onto your computer.
+If you use the git clone command (in step 1), you should just be able to type CD Lord-Game because git pull puts stuff in the directory you're in, so all you need to do is go into the project file you just downloaded.

 3. Install requirements

 ```bash
  pip install -r requirements.txt
 ```
-Requirements.txt was created automatically, I think the only thing I've installed for this was the OpenAI API, maybe one or two others, but there's a pretty big list.
-I'm pretty sure it's mainly just nested dependencies, but I could be wrong, I am new to coding.

 4. Put your details into llm_interface.py